CodeForPhilly/balancer-main/backend/docs/MAC_OS_INSTALLATION.md

 5. Restart your computer.
    We'll most likely get our intended results running docker after a reboot.
+   Make sure you are in the "23-add-mac-installation-flow" branch and at "/backend/config/scripts/mac" directory

-6. Run the third installation script.
+7. Run the third installation script `./install_all_p3.sh "$(pwd)"`

    #### Side effects